qidi-community/klippain_v511_for_qidi_plus4/README.md

      If you have an automated update section named `[update_manager Klippain-ShakeTune]` in your `moonraker.cfg` file, please delete it before proceeding
   1. Install Shake&Tune on your Plus4 by running over SSH on your printer:

+     **BE AWARE THAT THE FOLLOWING WILL RESTART YOUR PRINTER FIRMWARE.**

+     **ENSURE YOU DO NOT HAVE AN ACTIVE PRINT JOB RUNNING BEFORE PROCEEDING**
      ```
      cd /home/mks
      git clone https://github.com/qidi-community/klippain_v511_for_qidi_plus4.git